-Students enrolled in information technology or cybersecurity-related programs have a wide variety of opportunities to participate in activities—often competitions—that can greatly enhance their hands-on skills and experience.
+Students enrolled in information technology or cybersecurity-related programs have various opportunities to participate in activities that can greatly enhance their hands-on skills and experience.
+These activities often take the form of cybersecurity challenges or competitions.
 While gamification of learning content is not new, specifically cyber-related games and competitions are becoming increasingly popular for colleges and universities, as well as industry training organizations.

 National Cyber League

 A great example of this type of skill-enhancing competition is the National Cyber League (NCL).
 The organization hosts capture-the-flag style, virtual competitions for technology students at all levels.
 The events are scheduled biannually so students can sign up each season and continue to grow their skill set as they progress in the program.
 The entrance fee of $35 per season is generally affordable for students, and some universities, like Purdue University Global, pay some of those entry fees.
 Faculty coaches can register for free.

 The so-called “season” includes a pre-season period with access to the “gym” for practice, individual games where students are individually ranked, and a team game at the end of the season where groups of seven students compete together.
 A college or university can choose to enter multiple teams to represent them.
 The team game adds the benefit of honing leadership skills and the ability to work effectively on a virtual team, often including individuals who have just recently met.

 Players are presented with a series of challenges that enable them to develop and practice their skill sets related to a variety of topics they are learning in their academic programs.
 Many of the activities directly align with the Certified Ethical Hacking courses taken in Purdue Global’s Bachelor of Science in Cybersecurity program, and the digital forensics courses taken in Purdue Global’s Bachelor of Science in Information Technology program.

 A few of the tasks and skills that are part of NCL competitions include:

 - Identification of hackers using forensic data